-The installation of a vertical greenhouse at the project site is not anticipated to have a negative impact on environmental resources.
+The installation of the "Farm in the City" vertical hydroponic greenhouse (greenhouse) at the project site is not anticipated to have a negative impact on environmental resources.
 None of the environmental assessment factors nor the regulations reviewed in the above checklist resulted in negative environmental impacts or the need for mitigation.
+The expansion of water and electric utilities is not anticipated to pose a negative environmental impact as all authorizations and permits will be acquired prior to construction.
 Overall, the project will have a net positive impact by helping a small business increase their capacity for agricultural production.
 No other planned or ongoing projects were identified in the project vicinity that could contribute to cumulative impacts of environmental resources.